jakzo/SlzMods/projects/LiveSplit/BoneworksHundredStatus/README.md

 Be aware that some state may not be correct if you restart LiveSplit or Boneworks mid run

+## Configuration

+There is no UI for the component settings (yet) but you can change a few things (like height or whether to show missing items) by editing your layout file as a text file.

 ## How it works

 - The order of collectibles are stored in `BONEWORKS/UserData/SpeedrunTools/collectible_order/LEVEL_NAME.txt`